solaranamnesis/ottohahn/full-text-english.md

 The chondrites, an olivine-feldspar (enstatite) rock, consists of an animal world, they are not part of a layer of sedimentary rock, nor a conglomerate, but a thick mat of animals, a tissue whose meshes were all once living beings, and life of the lowest kind, the beginnings of creation.

-However, I could not make a systematic enumeration of life which is preserved in the meteorites: I just wanted to prove that _it is_ - _here it is_.
+However, I could not make a systematic enumeration of life which is preserved in the meteorites: I just wanted to prove that _it is so_ - _that is it_.
 I therefore only depicted the organic beings which I could content myself with determining undoubtedly, on the one hand the genera which coincide with terrestrial forms and, on the other, separating out the specifically meteoritic forms, while leaving both for future investigation.

 It is to be expected that my enumeration will be, through further research and with the help of richer material than I have available, multiplied and supplemented.
 In particular, sudivisions had to be avoided: since every newly discovered being would overturn any divisions and make the effort arduous, and any work in vain.